Cascade Series Whole House Attic Fans

-Air+Health Cascade series whole house fans feature economical and reliable Permanent Split Capacitor (PSC) motors.
-PSC motors operate on up to 70% less energy than traditional air conditioning.
+Air Health Cascade series whole house attic fans feature economical and reliable Permanent Split Capacitor (PSC) motors.
+PSC motors operate on up to 60% less energy than traditional air conditioning.
 Cascade models also feature an exclusive AirLoc Gravity Damper, which has a precise sealing system to isolate the attic from the living space.
 There are five Cascade fan models with CFM ratings to meet any cooling need.

-The Cascade attic fans comes with a 2 speed wall switch (or 4 speed on the 6.5) or upgrade to the WTT 2 speed whole house fan wall control.
+The Cascade whole house attic fans comes with a 2 speed wall switch (or 4 speed on the 6.5) or upgrade to the WTT 2 speed whole house fan wall control.

 The WTT digital 2 speed wall control which includes a timer or a temperature setting.
 Using the temperature control optimizes your comfort and energy savings by never overcooling your home and only running the fan when needed.